Timeline from 1G to 5G: A Brief History on Cell Phones

 5G: More than Just Faster Internet

-This timeline from 1G to 5G brought us to where we are today.
+This timeline from 1G to 5G brought us to today.

-Although 5G hasn’t launched across the globe yet, its new network capabilities will lead to the next digital revolution.
-5G is so fast, thinking only about mobile usage is quite limited.
-The next generation of wireless cellular tech will see the enhancement of machine-to-machine connectivity bringing in a new automated society.
+Although 5G hasn’t launched globally yet, its new network capabilities will lead to the next digital revolution.
+5G is so fast, only thinking about mobile usage is quite limited.
+The next generation of wireless cellular tech will enhance machine-to-machine connectivity bringing in a new automated society.
 Technologies such as AI, IoT, and Cloud Computing will make extraordinary leaps over the next few years.

-In the health industry alone, 5G is revolutionizing the way medical professionals and patients work together.
+In the health industry alone, 5G is revolutionizing how medical professionals and patients work together.
 On 5G’s network, Artificial Intelligence will soon diagnose and develop treatment plans for you better than your doctor ever could.
 Soon, robots could wander on farmer’s fields, monitoring crop conditions and harvesting grain.

 5G (and future Gs) will be more than just your phone.